-Most of us either love or loathe this task (I am of the latter persuasion) but if you want your bike to look good all summer, then you need to give it more than just a quick shakedown at the local jet wash.
+Whether you love or loathe this task (I am of the latter persuasion), if you want your bike to shine all summer or survive the grime and salt of winter unscathed, then you need to give it more than just a quick shakedown at the local jet wash.

 Give it a rinse